Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized Averaging over Undirected Graphs

 where $U \geq n$ and $u^0 = w^0$.
 Then where $\overline{w} = (1/n) \sum_{i=1}^n w_i^0$ is the initial average. \end{theorem}

-Thus if every node knows the upper bound $U$, the above theorem tells us that convergence time until every element of the vector $w^k$ is at most $\epsilon$ away from the initial average $\overline{w}$ is $O(U \ln (1/\epsilon))$.
+Thus if every node knows the upper bound $U$, the above theorem tells us that the number of iterations until every element of the vector $w^k$ is at most $\epsilon$ away from the initial average $\overline{w}$ is $O(U \ln (1/\epsilon))$.
 In the event that $U$ is within a constant factor of $n$, (e.g., $n \leq U \leq 10n$) this turns out to be linear in the number of nodes $n$.
-One situation in which this is possible is if nodes precisely know the number of nodes in the network, in which case they can simply set $U=n$.
+One situation in which this is possible is if every node precisely knows the number of nodes in the network, in which case they can simply set $U=n$.
 However, this scheme is also useful in a number of settings where the exact number of nodes in the system is not known (e.g., if nodes fail) as long as approximate knowledge of the total number of nodes is available.

-Intuitively, Eq. (\ref{alm}) takes a lazy Metropolis update and accelerates it by adding an extrapolation term.
+Intuitively, Eq.~(\ref{alm}) takes a lazy Metropolis update and accelerates it by adding an extrapolation term.
 Strategies of this form are known as over-relaxation in the numerical analysis literature \cite{varga} and as Nesterov acceleration in the optimization literature \cite{nest}.
 On a non-technical level, the extrapolation speeds up convergence by reducing the inherent oscillations in the underlying sequence.
-A key feature, however, is that the degree of extrapolation must be carefully chosen, which is where knowledge of the bound $U$ is required.
-It is, at present, an open question whether any improvement on the quadratic convergence time of Proposition \ref{diff-graphs} is possible without such an additional assumption, or whether a linear convergence time scaling can be obtained for time-varying graphs.
+A key feature, however, is that the degree of extrapolation must be carefully chosen, which is where knowledge of the bound $U$ is required. \an{At present, open questions are} whether any improvement on the quadratic convergence time of Proposition \ref{diff-graphs} is possible without such an additional assumption, and whether a linear convergence time scaling can be obtained for time-varying graphs.